Updated Jan 2023

 It is likely that the Omicron variant will infect the majority of the population in many countries.
 It is important to know that the Omicron variant seems to cause mild disease, and its fast and vast spread may actually help by replacing the more severe Delta variant.
 However, research on its long-term effects is still ongoing.

-- Complete the COVID vaccination course of the vaccine available in one’s country.
+- COVID vaccination course should be completed (2 doses + precautionary booster dose) of the vaccine available in one’s country.

-- Test in case suggestive symptoms are present and in accordance with travel norms mentioned.
+- Test in case suggestive symptoms of COVID are present and in accordance with the travel norms notified.